mdjahidhasan009/SQL/string_functions.md

 ```sql
 SELECT CONCAT('Foo', CAST(42 AS VARCHAR(5)), 'Bar'); --returns 'Foo42Bar'
 ```
 Some databases (e.g., Oracle) perform implicit lossless conversions.
-For example, a CONCAT on a CLOB and NCLOB yields a NCLOB.
-A CONCAT on a number and a varchar2 results in a varchar2, etc.:
+For example, a `CONCAT` on a `CLOB` and `NCLOB` yields a `NCLOB`.
+A `CONCAT` on a number and a varchar2 results in a varchar2, etc.:
 ```sql
 SELECT CONCAT(CONCAT('Foo', 42), 'Bar') FROM dual; --returns Foo42Bar
 ```